Rhythm Heaven Megamix: Plot

-Tibby, a citizen of Heaven World, fell into the sky into a forest at the beginning of the game.
-With the help of the player, the two clear several worlds, meeting several people along the way.
-At the Lush Tower, the game-play style slightly changes, as Remixes are added.
+Tibby, a citizen of Heaven World, falls from the sky into Earth World.
+Upon regaining consciousness, he meets the player, who agrees to help him return to Heaven World.
+The two clear several worlds, meeting several people along the way, before arriving at the Lush Tower.
+At said tower, the game-play style slightly changes, as Remixes are added.
 The first fake-out scene happens after Lush Remix is cleared, where Tibby was supposed to go back to Heaven World, but falls and hits his head before he can reach Heaven World.
 Several Towers appear, each containing either sequels of the games the player has played before, or entirely new games.
 After the player clears all 6 of the extra worlds, the second fake-out scene occurs, with Tibby being sent back up to Heaven World, but upon arrival, the place is "gloomy".
 Upon clearing several more game sets, they come upon the final 3 towers.
 Left-hand Tower, Right-Hand Tower, and Tibby's Mom.
 (The species of which Tibby belongs to become houses as they grow up.)
 The player clears the games in each of the 3 towers, before Heaven World returns to normal.
 It had become changed because Tibby's Mom had held her breath, due to her getting hiccups.
-The game shortly ends thereafter, however the player can still play the game if he or she still chooses to.
+The game ends shortly thereafter, however the player can still play the game if they still choose to.